New Admits - First YearYOUR NEXT STEPS 2023

 • pay electronically through Convera (formerly Western Union GlobalPay for Students) or Flywire

-• Updated July 19: No longer acceptable: obtain a bank draft or money order, in Canadian currency
+• Not acceptable: bank draft or money order, in Canadian currency

 10. Obtain a Peer Mentor, Sign-up for Orientation & Submit a Headshot Photo